 - Trying to find a free way to take up time in the park?
 Just stand back, and watch all of the musicians, jugglers, and other street performers do their thing!

-By putting in the time to prepare for cheaper things to do at Disney parks, you will be surprised with how much you can save while still getting a great experience.
+By putting in the time to prepare for cheaper things to do at Walt Disney World® Resort, you will be surprised with how much you can save while still getting a great experience.

 Don’t Feel Pressured to Do Too Much

-Without a doubt, Walt Disney World parks have more variety than you could almost ever imagine.
+Without a doubt, Walt Disney World® Resort has more variety than you could almost ever imagine.
 Since you will likely only be spending a few days at the parks, it can be stressful to try and cram everything into shorter trips.
 There is certainly something to be said for hitting all of the must-rides on your checklist, but going too overboard can leave you wiped-out physically, mentally, and financially.

-Walt Disney World ticket prices are not cheap, and they are steadily rising as the years go by.
+Walt Disney World® Resort ticket prices are not cheap, and they are steadily rising as the years go by.
 If you are looking to save money on your dream trip to the parks, plan out a general idea for what you would like to realistically get to.
-Are you more interested in the classic Disney World attractions like the It’s a Small World and Space Mountain rides?
-Or is your family slightly older, and would prefer to experience the cultural excitement of Epcot?
+Are you more interested in the classic Walt Disney World® Resort attractions like the It’s a Small World and Space Mountain rides?
+Or is your family slightly older, and would prefer to experience the cultural excitement of Epcot®?
 Making the decision to limit your park selection can not only save you money, but it can also allow you to do and experience more in your park of choice.

 Know When to Say “No” (Correctly)

-Taking your child on a Disney World trip should be a special occasion, and special occasions call for special treats every now and then!
-But with the infinite number of restaurants, vendors, and carnival game options available all across the Disney parks, there can also come a time when you will need to practice restraint.
+Taking your child on a Walt Disney World® Resort trip should be a special occasion, and special occasions call for special treats every now and then!
+But with the infinite number of restaurants, vendors, and carnival game options available all across all of Walt Disney World® Resort, there can also come a time when you will need to practice restraint.
 Allowing your child to experience the magic of Disney is important, but allowing them to have everything that they want (whenever they want it) can lead to spoiled behavior and bad habits.

-To keep an eye on your Walt Disney World spending, try to plan out what your child can and cannot have on each day of your trip, and ration those planned treats or games throughout the day.
+To keep an eye on your Walt Disney World® Resort spending, try to plan out what your child can and cannot have on each day of your trip, and ration those planned treats or games throughout the day.
 Sticking to this plan can be tough, but it will prevent you from spending more than you really want to in the moment.
-Remember: kids can act out at times, but rewarding good behavior (rather than punishing bad behavior) is always the best way to ensure that you and your family walk away from Walt Disney World with a positive experience.
+Remember: kids can act out at times, but rewarding good behavior (rather than punishing bad behavior) is always the best way to ensure that you and your family walk away from Walt Disney World® Resort with a positive experience.